What is a Independent Contractor Agreement?

 Contracts are about more than wrapping your contractors up in red tape and telling them what they can’t do.
 Think of your contract as relationship insurance: it does all the hard, boring work of keeping the relationship on track, so you can focus on the fun part – the actual business.

-Are there any other names for an Independent Contractor Agreement?
+Other names for an Independent Contractor Agreement

 What does this Independent Contractor Agreement template include?